Saturday, October 19, 2024

 Image from https://www.ptsnob.com/2013/07/ill-provide-war-journalism-in-citizen.html

 Kael’s contention that Welles did not contribute significantly to the Kane shooting script is, well, contentious.
-One can see in her case the bias of subjective memory, not unlike how characters we meet in the movie describe the Kane they knew.
+One can see working in her essay the bias of subjective memory, not unlike how characters we meet in the movie describe in different ways the Kane they knew.

 Much of Kael’s argument is invoking Welles’s subsequent career: